► Nutzungsbedingungen und

 The Motion Mountain Physikverein (in English: Motion Mountain Research) is a non-profit research organisation that is charitable and tax-exempt according to German law.
 Part of the work is done in Italy.
 The organisation has two aims in its statute: distributing the free physics textbook (the green web pages) and conducting research in fundamental physics (the grey web pages).
 Your donation, however small, is welcome – and tax-deducible.
 The use of the donations is controlled by the German tax authorities.
 Thank you in advance for any donation – also in the name of all future readers.
 People who read make the world a better place.*

-Christoph Schiller, the author of the Motion Mountain Textbook, was born in 1960 and is Italian, German and European.
+Christoph Schiller, the author of the Motion Mountain Textbook, was born in 1960 and is of Italian, German and European heritage.
 He is married and has two children.
-Raised bilingually in Varese (Italy), he studied physics at the Universität Stuttgart (Germany) and received his Ph.D. in physics at the Université Libre de Bruxelles (Belgium), in the department of Ilya Prigogine, supported by a Grant of the Volkswagenstiftung.
+Raised bilingually in Varese (Italy), he studied physics at the Universität Stuttgart (Germany) and received his PhD in physics at the Université Libre de Bruxelles (Belgium), in the department of Ilya Prigogine, supported by a Grant of the Volkswagenstiftung and one of the European Union.
 He has also lived in Switzerland, the UK, France, Japan and the Netherlands.
 His Erdős number is 5, and so is his Einstein number – typical numbers for a physicist of his age.
 His publications and preprints are found on this site, on ResearchGate and on Google Scholar.
-He occasionally writes tweets at https://twitter.com/PhysicsFree and toots at https://mastodon.social/@MotionMountain.
+He tweets at https://x.com/MotionMountainP and toots at https://mastodon.social/@MotionMountain.

 As a physicist, Christoph Schiller is known for three reasons.

-series and all of physics in 9 lines.
+summarize the book series and all of physics in 9

-explaining the topic.)
-See his publication list on maximum force at motionmountain.net/maximumforce.html#pp.
+his publication list on the maximum force at motionmountain.net/maximumforce.html#pp.

 conjecture, which is presented on the

 research page.
-The strand conjecture, or strand tangle model,
+The strand conjecture, in the meantime the strand tangle

-crossing switches of fluctuating strands with Planck radius explain gravity
+line: crossing switches of fluctuating strands with Planck radius

-The tangle model builds on his discovery that the gauge groups U(1), SU(2)
+builds on his discovery that the gauge groups U(1), SU(2) and SU(3) are

 As an innovator, Christoph Schiller grows high-tech businesses by transforming physics and technology into products and jobs.
 He also writes and talks about how experience with physics improves innovation management and risk management.
 Similarly, he likes to tell how experience with customers and companies helps to improve teaching and to improve research.